 The research world is more competitive than ever before, especially in industry.
 Although every company has almost infinite experimental possibilities, they’re all restrained by a finite amount of resources, meaning that profit margins must be maintained to support the next set of breakthroughs.
 This translates to fixed R&D budgets, where departments and groups must justify why they deserve a slice.
 What’s more, as technology evolves (allowing us to push boundaries), costs escalate.
 This means that each group will need to ask for more support to be competitive.
 The situation is similar in academia.
 Funds for grants are finite, and only a very lucky few receive money.
 Across industry and academia, this financial reality fosters a competitive culture where high performance and being unique are what matter most.

-Keep up with the latest scientific breakthroughs to stand out from the crowd
+Keep up with the latest scientific breakthroughs to progress your research

 Good data alone is not enough.
 To stay ahead, you need to make sure you’re always up to date with the latest work that contributes to your entire field, not just the findings of your direct competitors.
 Imagine you are developing a cancer drug.
 A significant and relevant signaling pathway is discovered to be crucial in Alzheimer’s disease, but due to the cancer-focused nature of your research, you miss this important update.
 In this scenario, you could miss an important gap where your drug might make a real difference.
 Looking at the big picture allows you to identify the places in which your research can make an even bigger difference.